magiruuvelvet/OTPGen/Android/README.md

 Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a major pita.
 For this case I decided to make use of this tool.

-If Android Studio doesn't recognize the generated package and marks it red, try to manually create a package named `com.magiruuvelvet.libotpgen` with an test class in it.
-Then delete the test class and try again. `Build/Make Project` will always regenerate the package.
-On problems, delete the directory and try again.

 #### Build Steps

  - Open Android Studio and import an existing Gradle project